everydaycookingtips.com

 No ratings yet

-A timeless and delightful dessert featuring a split banana topped with scoops of ice cream, various sauces, whipped cream, nuts, and a cherry on top.
+A classic banana split dessert featuring fresh banana, ice cream, whipped cream, chocolate syrup, pineapple, strawberry, and a cherry on top.

 Prep : 10 Total : 25 minutes